resultant-gamedev/GodotSteam/README.md

 # Godot Steam
 Steam API for the Godot game engine.
 For the Windows, Linux, and Mac platforms.
-Mac is currently experimental.

 How to use
 ----------